A Pathfinder/3.5 Compatible Adventure for 4-6 PCs of level 12

-This module is 49 pages long, 1 page front cover, 1 page editorial, 1 page ToC, 1 page SRD, 1 page advertisement, leaving us with 44 pages of content, so let’s take a look!
+This module is 44 pages long, 1 page front cover, 1 page editorial, 1 blank page, 2 pages advertisement, 1 page SRD, leaving us with 38 pages of content, so let’s take a look!

-This being a review of an adventure, the following contains SPOILERS.
-Potential players should jump to the conclusion.
+This being an adventure-review, the following text contains SPOILERS.
+Potential players may wish to jump to the conclusion.

 Your email address will not be published.
 Required fields are marked *